What is orthopedic oncology?

-Bone cancer can cause weakened, brittle bones, which sometimes results in compression fractures of the spinal vertebrae.
-We can perform minimally invasive surgical techniques, such as kyphoplasty, to rebuild cracked or collapsed vertebrae.
+Bone cancer may cause weakened, brittle bones, which sometimes results in compression fractures of the spinal vertebrae.
+We may perform minimally invasive surgical techniques, such as kyphoplasty, to rebuild cracked or collapsed vertebrae.

 We also provide advanced treatments and procedures for cancers that metastasize to the bone from another area of the body.
 For example, a common treatment for metastatic breast cancer to the bone is Zometa®.
 Generally administered through an infusion, this treatment is used to reduce the risk of bone complications, such as fractures.

 Your orthopedic oncologist can also address orthopedic problems (e.g., arthritis, osteoporosis, etc.) that may occur alongside cancer and/or its treatment.
 For instance, if you have breast cancer or multiple myeloma and require a knee or hip replacement for arthritis, we can treat both conditions.